foerstj/sumcol/README.md

 	- Healing summons: The Tesla Heal Coil will heal you, instead of attacking enemies.
 	- Doppelganger summons: You summon a white cloud, which will turn into the first enemy it sees.
 	  Note: This is the most experimental of all non-standard categories.
 The Doppelganger will behave weirdly in a different way for each new enemy type.
 Health of the doppel is based on the enemy.
+- Extensions: Guards

 ## Creatures

-Almost 300 creatures are available for summoning.
+Around 300 creatures are available for summoning.
 The Summons Collection now features all (normal & suitable) enemies from KoE+UP, LoA, and Yesterhaven.\
-For a list of all supported creatures, see CREATURES.md.
+For a list of all supported creatures, see the CREATURES.md files.

 ## Balancing